mui/material-ui/docs/src/pages/demos/tooltips/tooltips.md

 On mobile, the tooltip is displayed when the user longpresses the element and hides after a delay of 1500ms.
 You can disable this feature with the `disableTouchListener` property.

 {{"demo": "pages/demos/tooltips/DelayTooltips.js"}}

+## Custom child elements

+Gor the Tooltip to work, its props are spread to the child element.
+If the child is a custom React component, [props must be spread manually](/guides/composition/#wrapping-components).